 Locating an MIA is possible, profound, and still statistically rare.
 Still, it is very possible to learn more about your family’s MIA through their military records.
 The Defense POW/MIA Accounting Agency (DPAA) is the government agency responsible for the recovery, identification, and repatriation of MIAs and POWs from past wars and conflicts.
 While they encourage interested families to take action, they caution against false hope.

-“Our mission incorporates 82,000 who have not been accounted for,.
-Of those, about 34,000 are recoverable.
+“Our mission incorporates 82,000 who have not been accounted for.
+Nearly early 75% of those are lost in the Indo-Pacfic.
+About 41,000 are assumed to be lost at sea.
+Approximately 34,000 of those are considered recoverable.
 The rest are deep water losses and not recoverable,” according to Chuck Prichard of the DPAA.

 Initially, families will want to fill in all the basic information about their family’s MIA and the circumstances of their death, such as:

 - Aircraft type, name, and serial number (or other vehicle/vessel if applicable)

 - Crash and/or eyewitness reports

 Military records with their corresponding acronyms can be confusing in the routine of modern life.
 Going back in history 50 or 75 years can be even more complicated.
 It’s important to keep track of and organize your information.
 The following are files and forms that are most informative.

 - Individual Deceased Personnel File (IDPF) – The file may contain documents such as death certificates, letters, and perhaps even personal effects.

 - Missing Aircraft Crew Report (MACR) – This report may include details of the crew, aircraft, mission, eye-witness reports, and maps.
 The MACR of a crash with many affiliated MIAs may be filed in the pilot’s IDPF.

 - Aircraft Accident Report (AAR) – This report may contain more information about the accident.